ThomasJScott3/Homework1/README.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

 -Gamification is a key feature.
 However, more generally the core strength of stash's software implementation lies in it's user interface.
+With regard to gamification, the platform uses a series of incentives to coax the user into investing more money with them.
+The goal here is to help the user save more money long-term.
+It is helpful to the user because reaching acheivements gives them a sense of accomplishmment.
+In the same vein, there also needs to be an effective app interface to make this happen.
+Stash is available in both the iOS and Android app marketplaces and is therefore built on Apple and Google's IDEs for those respective platforms.

 ## Landscape: